 Idea #1: Penny by Penny

 Ben Franklin—the founding member of the Best Interest, FYI—once said, “A penny saved is a penny earned.”
 Remember that one?
 So with Uncle Ben’s advice in mind, we’re going to start Day 1 of our savings plan by saving one penny.
 I know…seriously, just one penny?!
-It’s a baby step.
-Day 2, we’re going to bump it up to 2 pennies.
+That’s because it’s a baby step.
+Day 2, we’re going to bump it up to 2 pennies, because 1+1=2.
 Day 3, $0.03.
-We keep on doing that, and after our first month (31 days), we have $4.96 saved.
+We keep on doing that, and then after our first month (31 days), we have $4.96 saved.
 If saving $5 over 31 days is too difficult, then I will absolutely judge you from this great view in my ivory tower.

 Month 2 starts with 32 cents on Day 32 and goes to 59 cents.
-Total: $12.74. $13 not spent equates to half a pillow removed from your fort, or about one less ounce of ivory in my house.
+If we do the math, that’s a total of $12.74. $13 not spent equates to half a pillow removed from your fort, or about one less ounce of ivory in my house.

 Let’s track out the rest of the months…